gidesa/ocvWrapper46/opencv4.6-x86/Readme.txt

-Opencv 4.6 32 bit binaries
+Opencv 4.6 32 bit binaries for Windows